zextras/tech-doc/source/_includes/_usage/wsc.rst

 accept the call and enter the meeting or to refuse the call and write a short message that will be sent to the caller.
-Upon entering the meeting, you have the chance to choose the microphone and webcam (i.e., the devices) to use and to test the microphone.
-You can also enter the call with both devices deactivated.
+Upon entering the meeting, you have the chance to choose the microphone and webcam (i.e., the *devices*) to use and to test the microphone.
+The selected devices are always shown, to make clear which are the one used when entering the call.
+You can also start a call with both devices deactivated and enable them during the call, and even change them.

 After the meeting has started, on the left-hand side three collapsible panels appear: the *Actions* and *Participant* boxes, which are the